 It is important to keep in mind that many of these will differentiate depending on your dog.
 For example, your dog’s breed, age and appetite may mean spending more or less than the average person each year.

 Although these surprise costs may not be needed for every pet owner, it is important to be prepared in case something happens.
-These scenarios are generally unexpected, but can be crucial when it comes to your pet’s health and wellbeing.
+These scenarios are generally unexpected, but can be crucial when it comes to your pet’s health and well-being.
+When owning a dog, it’s important to always have some money set aside in case the unfortunate happens.
 Roughly, these can range from $2,050 to $5,600, depending on your dog and the specific situation.
 Some examples of surprise costs include:

 • Emergency vet bills: $215-$1,615